 GER 463 is intended to be a capstone seminar which builds on a significant understanding of German Studies.
 Topics may vary.
 Students may take the course twice if different topics are offered.
-Three-four credit hours

 FLL 300I GERMAN CLASSICS IN TRANSLATION

 Prerequisite: None.
 Taught in English.
 Only offered weekends or evenings.